B-P-THOMAS/ScaleConstruction/README.md

 ![Initial Appearance](https://github.com/B-P-THOMAS/ScaleConstruction/blob/master/Snap01.png)

 This displays a circular pie chart with the names of the 12 notes of the chromatic scale arranged in clockwise order around the outside.
-The initial display has the degrees of the C Major scale indicated by seven small blobs on the circumference of chart circle.
+The initial display has the degrees of the C Major scale indicated by seven small blobs on the circumference of the chart circle.
-As animation progresses, each node in turn is flattened in the order 7 3 6 2 5 1 4
+As animation progresses, each node in turn is flattened, in this order: 7 3 6 2 5 1 4
 At each step it's possible to see that the seqeunce of intervals still represents a major scale - just the starting note has moved.

 This is a visual aid to help with the construction and comprehension of major modes.